With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreMeritus Behavioral Health Services For Meritus Medical Center is one of mental health facilities in Washington County, Maryland, located at 11116 Medical Campus Road, 21742 zip code.
+Learn MoreMeritus Behavioral Health Services For Meritus Medical Center is a mental health clinic in Washington County, MD, located at 11116 Medical Campus Road, 21742.
 Meritus Behavioral Health Services For Meritus Medical Center provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Meritus Behavioral Health Services For Meritus Medical Center provides behavior modification, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Meritus Behavioral Health Services For Meritus Medical Center offers behavior modification, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
 Meritus Behavioral Health Services For Meritus Medical Center also supports people requiring dual diagnosis treatment.
-Additional services provided at Meritus Behavioral Health Services For Meritus Medical Center include case management and suicide prevention services.
+Additional services offered at Meritus Behavioral Health Services For Meritus Medical Center include case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.